 As a writer and editor of the English section, I was part of a staff that reported on stories that were not chronicled anywhere else.
 Entrusted with that job, the staff took the opportunity and ran with it.
 The newspaper was published every day except Sunday because subscribers were delivered their paper by mail.
-If the postal service was open for business seven days a week on Sundays, too.
+If the postal service was open for business seven days a week, I imagine we would have published an edition on Sundays, too.
 At the time, I didn't mind having only one day off during the week.
 And surprisingly, neither did my co-workers.
-We all had a keen sense of purpose, and that enthusiasm carried over to the newsroom, which routinely crackled with energy and an all-hands-on-deck spirit
+We all had a keen sense of purpose, and that enthusiasm carried over to the newsroom, which routinely crackled with energy and an all-hands-on-deck spirit.

 Fast forward to 2015, and the terms and conditions for a community newspaper such as the P.C. are still in play.
-Under the experienced hand of Executive Editor Allison Haramoto and her staff, the P.C. carves out a niche that no else does quite as well
+Under the experienced hand of Executive Editor Allison Haramoto and her staff, the P.C. carves out a niche that no else does quite as well.

 But the question on everyone's mind is for how long.
 No one knows how long the P.C., or for that matter the parent organization, JACL, can stay fiscally viable amid a declining membership base.
 As a chapter president, few things are as sobering as receiving the membership report each month via email from national headquarters.
 At last count, our chapter had 150 members.
 A year ago, we had 185.
 When I joined the chapter board about five years ago, there were more than 400 members on our roster.
 Last month, our chapter leadership team met with the board of a neighbor chapter to discuss a potential merger.
-The discussion went well, and follow-up meetings are in itself out of business, meaning that through assimilation into the mainstream culture, a paper geared toward a specific group would die from natural causes.
+The discussion went well, and follow-up meetings are in

+A veteran journalist once wrote that ethnic newspapers were inevitably in business to put itself out of business, meaning that through assimilation into the mainstream culture, a paper geared toward a specific group would die from natural causes.